-We all want to live a long, healthy and happy life, right?
-But what is the secret recipe to achieve that?
+We all want to live a long, healthy and happy life, but is there a secret recipe to achieve that?

-Some products went from being the great villains to becoming health heroes and vice-versa: eggs, butter/margarine, coconut oil and so on.
-Yoga and Pilates are a must today as were Aerobics and running in the late 80’s and 90’s.
-But regardless all these changing health trends, there are a few things people agree that will keep you healthy and happy: No smoking, drinking a lot of water and Alcohol only with moderation, not being overweight, yearly check-ups, several servings of fresh fruit and vegetables a day, and of course, exercising regularly and a having a successful career, right?
+Some products went from being the great villains to becoming health heroes and vice-versa: eggs, butter/margarine, coconut oil, and so on.
+Yoga and Pilates are a must today as were Aerobics and running in the late ’80s and ’90s.
+But regardless of all these changing health trends, there are a few basic rules people agree on, that will keep you healthy and happy.
+No smoking, drinking a lot of water, and Alcohol, only with moderation, not being overweight, yearly check-ups, several servings of fresh fruit and vegetables a day, and of course, exercising regularly and a having a successful career, right?

 According to an incredible 75 -year-long study that is being done by Harvard, the secret to a happy and healthy life is good relationships.
 Period.

 The Harvard Study of Adult Development has tracked the lives of 724 men and their families, beginning when they were all teenagers, half of them, students at Harvard, and the other half, from the poorest and most troubled areas of Boston.
 Every two years they were interviewed and given medical exams, blood test, brain scans, etc., without knowing how their lives would turn out (one of these young boys became president of the United States!).

 About 60 of the original 724 men are still alive and still participating in the study, that is now beginning to study the more than 2.000 children of these men.

 So far, there are three big lessons that we can learn from this study:

 1 – Social connections are good for us and loneliness kills.